For many, many, MANY writers, the process of blogging begins like this:

 But at its simplest, a content calendar is a to-do list you write when you’re at your most creative, which you then cross off when you’re at your most productive.
 It accomplishes three things that will improve the quality of your blogging life.

 You’ll never sit down at the keyboard and wonder what to write.
-You’ll know already, and you’ll have spent time at least subconsciously thinking about how you’re going to write it.
+You’ll know already, and you’ll have spent time at least subconsciously thinking about how you’re going to write it, which means you’ll struggle less with writer’s block.

 Because you map out your blog topics ahead of time, you can write strategically to serve the trends that drive searches.
 You can also organize your posting to maximize internal linking, and content clusters, both of which can help your site rank higher on searches.